People often take copywriting for granted, since it’s become part of our everyday lives.

 It’s how gripping your headline is that will get people to click on your page.
 It’s how engaging your story is that will keep them reading and eager to learn more about what you have to say.
 And it’s how strong and compelling your CTA is that will convert your readers as they take the next step you’re offering them.

 Copywriting is important for many reasons.
-Consider it like your digital spokesperson for your brand.
+Consider it as your digital spokesperson for your brand.
 Your copy does a lot of the selling that verbal sales can’t do.

 It also boosts UX and SEO, making you more visible and more attractive to your target market.